 Enhancing product competitiveness through material cost management

-We will strengthen product competitiveness by managing material costs for each product field through budget versus actual analysis.
+We will strengthen product competitiveness by managing material costs for each product category through budget versus actual analysis.

-Specifically, by coordinating activities among corporate procurement, business unit procurement, and related departments, we will integrate our partners' added value, improvements, and new ideas while forecasting and analyzing market trends to meet cost targets.
-Additionally, we are dedicated to continuously pursuing operational efficiency by consolidating and centralizing the procurement of indirect materials and common items--previously acquired independently by business divisions--to the procurement headquarters.
+Specifically, by coordinating activities among corporate procurement, business division procurement, and related departments, we will implement measures towards our cost targets through integrating our partners' added value, improvements, and new ideas while forecasting and analyzing market trends.
+Additionally, we are dedicated to continuously pursuing operational efficiency by consolidating and centralizing the procurement of indirect materials and common items-previously acquired independently by business divisions-to the procurement headquarters.

 Strengthening Product Competitiveness through Material Cost Management